 The main thing to keep in mind is that the thickness of walls doesn't always guarantee security.
-The thing is, some brands advertise thick walls and doors when in reality not all of the material is comprised from steel.
+The thing is, some brands advertise thick walls and doors when in reality not all of the material is comprised of steel.

-Though thickness is important, you want to make sure that most of it IS steel.
+Though thickness is important, you want to make sure that most of it is steel.
 Here's what you'll find most often in gun safe materials:

 With today's technology, power tools have become so powerful.
 Here at the Safeist, we honestly feel like safes can be powered through (opened) in a few minutes if they don't have a bare minimum amount of steel in the walls and door.
 It's the most expensive part of the entire safe, which is how brands cut costs.

 You'll often hear manufacturers say the safe has 2" thick walls without actually mentioning the amount of steel.
 While it sounds impressive, it could be made from 14 gauge outer shell steel and some drywall.

 Because the walls are the easiest to break, try not to buy anything that is less than 10 gauge single sheet in these areas.
 It's safe away from children, but not from thieves with the power tools we mentioned above.

 In most cases, the very thing applies to door thickness, too.
 Brands usually advertise it as total thickness when not much of it is steel.
 Most have thick doors but are made from gypsum drywall that’s wrapped in some thin metal.

 If you see that the doors are 5” thick, that's most likely a combination of different materials that include but not limited to steel, drywall, dial, bolts, airspace, inner panel and all other parts of the door itself.

 Get a safe that has door thicker than 10 - 14 gauge for the outer sheet.
 It's obvious you want the thickest outer sheet while everything else is an added bonus.